kevinkunkel98/kw-blog/src/content/blog/postarchinstall.md

 ```shell
 sudo pacman -S powerline-fonts
 ```
-then we can install the terminal theme which we can config later if we want:
+Then we can install the terminal theme which we can config later if we want:

 ```shell
 git clone --recursive https://github.com/andresgongora/synth-shell.git